Strategically located settlement.

-It was a 'polis' with the power to mint money and considerable importance in the Roman world.
-Ptolemy and Pliny mention it in their works.
+It was a city that was authorised to mint money, and of great importance to the Roman world.
+Ptolemy and Pliny make reference to it in their writings.

 - Construction: Theatre

 Check which days it is open, along with visiting times on the official Facebook page, or by calling +34 951041452.